Scroll down for my books and technical papers.

 Inflight Refueling the SR-71 During the Cold War >>

 My first assignment in the USAF in 1977 was flying KC-135Q refueling tankers around the world in support of the fastest manned spy plane ever built.
 Audiences enjoy my easy-to-follow explanations of the technology and tactics.
 But they love my stories of what we did when things go wrong.
+I have expanded this presentation recently to discuss the historical context of the Cold War since so many in my audiences were born after the Cold War was declared won.
 Click here for the charts and some cool links.

 Click here for a video of me giving this presentation at the Hill Aerospace Museum Plane Talk in November of 2017.

 I’ve spent 25 years as a systems engineer keeping our nation’s nuclear deterrent safe, available, reliable, accurate, and hard against nuclear attack.
 Why are ICBMs needed?
 How do they work?
 What’s coming in the future?
 I live by the rule: “If you can’t explain complex tech to others, you never understood it yourself.”

 Click here [MinutemanIII] for a version of this presentation I gave during Engineers Week, February 2018.